Skip to main content

 This course is designed to teach you the skills needed to kick-start a career in music.
 Whether you are a performer, composer or interested in music technology, the course serves as an excellent introduction to this fast-growing and highly competitive industry and will prepare you for further study at Level 3.

-You need grades D/3 at GCSE, including English Language and Maths (or a standard of maths and English at Functional Skills Level 1).
+You need grades D/3 at GCSE, including English Language and Maths (or a standard of Maths and English at Functional Skills Level 1).

 If you play an instrument or sing, you will be required to take part in a short audition.